 A Foreigner's Guide to Polish Animation

 Poets of imagery and comedians, puppet and stop motion masters, illustrators and experts of 3D technology – Poland boasts an impressive array of well-respected and accomplished animators.
-Here is a (short) guide to Polish animation.
+Here is Culture.pl's (short) guide to Polish animation.

-It's hard to believe that Polish animation is only seventy years old.
+It's hard to believe that Polish animation is only 70 years old.
 Before World War II, animated cinema was practically unknown in Poland and only a handful of people were active in the field.
 One of them was...

 His first animated film was created in 1910 in Kaunas (Lithuania) – The Battle of the Stag Beetles.
-His intention was to film real animals to make a nature film but the creatures were scared off by the camera lights.
+His initial intention was to film real animals to make a nature film but the creatures were scared off by the camera lights.
 Instead, he used puppet animation to create an insect battle scene.

 Animated beetles also starred in his first animated puppet film – The Beautiful Lukanida (1911) and The Cameraman’s Revenge (1912).
-In the former they played Greek mythological figures – Helen and Paris, while in the latter the beetles were unfaithful lovers.
+In the former they played the Greek mythological figures Helen and Paris, while in the latter the beetles were unfaithful lovers.

-It is not the impressive numbers that are most important fact about the director’s achievements.
-It is the fabulous, sparkling cinematography that lets us watch the funny melodrama of beetles, the adventures of a rat driving a car, a dog visiting an underwater world, an elephant’s flight over a town, and the vivid dreams of numerous characters. – Iwona Hałgas for Culture.pl
+But it's not the impressive numbers that are the most important fact about the director’s achievements.
+It's his fabulous sparkling cinematography allowing us to watch a comedic melodrama starring beetles, the adventures of a rat driving a car, a dog visiting an underwater world, an elephant’s flight over a town, and the vivid dreams of numerous characters.

 Pre-World War II Polish cinematography was dominated by Stefan and Franciszka Themerson.
 They illustrated, wrote, and created graphic art works and films.
 Their creative output paved the way for Polish experimental cinema.
 Many of their works were educational and instructional videos, unconventional and somewhat deviant.